dotnet/AspNetCore.Docs/aspnetcore/razor-components/javascript-interop.md

 There are times when .NET code is required to call a JavaScript function.
 For example, a JavaScript call can expose browser capabilities or functionality from a JavaScript library to the app.

 To call into JavaScript from .NET, use the `IJSRuntime` abstraction.
-The `InvokeAsync<T>` method on `IJSRuntime` takes an identifier for the JavaScript function you wish to invoke along with any number of JSON-serializable arguments.
+The `InvokeAsync<T>` method takes an identifier for the JavaScript function that you wish to invoke along with any number of JSON-serializable arguments.
 The function identifier is relative to the global scope (`window`).
 If you wish to call `window.someScope.someFunction`, the identifier is `someScope.someFunction`.
 There's no need to register the function before it's called.
 The return type `T` must also be JSON serializable.

 For server-side ASP.NET Core Razor Components apps: